mikolalysenko/mudb/src/socket/uws/README.md

 * `server` a `uWebSocket.js` app
 * `bufferLimit` the hard limit on the byte size of buffered data per WebSocket
 * `idleTimeout` an idle connection is closed after `idleTimeout` seconds, disabled by default
+* `maxPayloadLength` max length of a received message exceeding which will cause immediate disconnection
 * `path` only the WebSocket upgrade requests matching this URL pattern will be caught

 ### `MuUWSSocket`